Updated: Your Indian Degree Questions Answered

 Many Indian students have questions about how U.S. universities assess their education.
 As a follow-up to our popular How U.S. Universities Evaluate Your 3-Year Indian Bachelor’s Degree post, we created this article to answer commonly asked questions from our readers.

 Below, find the answers to commonly asked questions about Indian degrees and credential evaluations.

 What Is a Credential Evaluation?

-A credential evaluation report helps institutions and employers in North America understand your international education and background.
+A credential evaluation report helps institutions and employers understand your international education and background.
 Furthermore, WES credential evaluations are trusted because they credible authentication for international degrees.
 For this reason, WES is a leader in the field of credential evaluation.

 Who Needs a Credential Evaluation?

-You may need a credential evaluation if you earned all or part of your education outside the U.S. A credential evaluation gives validity to your international education.
+You may need a credential evaluation if you earned all or part of your education outside of Canada or the U.S. A credential evaluation gives validity to your international education.
 You can use a credential evaluation report in multiple areas of your life.
 For example, it will come in handy for school and job applications, professional licensing, volunteer positions, immigration, and more.

 Which Indian Schools Are Considered Accredited by U.S. Universities?

 It depends on the universities you apply to; each institution has different standards for admission.
-Contact schools directly to find out if they have specific admission requirements for Indian degree holders.
+Contact schools directly to find out if they have specific admission requirements for those with degrees from India.